raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Windows Host Enumeration.md

 • Invoke-KillProcessWMI: Kills a process (via process name or ID) on the target machine
 • Get-RunningProcessesWMI: Returns all running processes from the target machine

+# User Operations
+• Find-ActiveUsersWMI: Checks if a user is active at the desktop on the target machine
+• Get-ProcessOwnersWMI: Returns all accounts which have active processes on the target system

 #  Host Enumeration
 • Get-SystemDrivesWMI: Lists all local and network connected drives on target system
 • Get-ActiveNICSWMI: Lists all NICs on target system with an IP address

-# User Operations
-• Find-ActiveUsersWMI: Checks if a user is active at the desktop on the target machine
-• Get-ProcessOwnersWMI: Returns all accounts which have active processes on the target syste

 # System Manipulation Operations
 • Invoke-CreateShareandExecute: Creates a share, copies file into it, uses WMI to invoke the script